prantlf/babel-plugin-transform-modules-requirejs-babel/README.md

 * Mixing ESM and AMD modules at any dependency level.
 * If an ESM module contains a single default export, it will be exported from the AMD module without wrapping to `{ default: ... }` to keep the compatibility.
 An AMD module can be rewritten to ESM and vice-versa anytime.
-* AMD module bundles with mutliple `define` statements are supported.
+* AMD module bundles with multiple `define` statements are recognised.

 ### Table of Contents